Governance of the EU-UK Withdrawal Agreement and Windsor Framework

 *In March 2023, the Protocol on Ireland/Northern Ireland was renamed the Windsor Framework.

-UK Foreign Minister Lord Cameron co-chairs the Joint Committee, alongside European Commission Vice-President Maroš Šefčovič.
-Previously the role had been held on the UK side by James Cleverly (then Foreign Secretary) until November 2023, Liz Truss (then Foreign Secretary) until September 2022, David Frost (then Minister of State at the Cabinet Office with responsibility for EU Exit) until December 2021, and Michael Gove (then Chancellor of the Duchy of Lancaster) until March 2020.
+The UK’s Minister for European Union Relations Nick Thomas-Symonds co-chairs the Joint Committee, alongside European Commission Vice-President Maroš Šefčovič.
+Previously the role was held on the UK side by former Foreign Secretary Lord Cameron until 5 July 2024.
+Prior to that the role had been held by James Cleverly (then Foreign Secretary) until November 2023, Liz Truss (then Foreign Secretary) until September 2022, David Frost (then Minister of State at the Cabinet Office with responsibility for EU Exit) until December 2021, and Michael Gove (then Chancellor of the Duchy of Lancaster) until March 2020.
 The Joint Committee is the only decision-making structure within the three tiers of governance.
 In the ‘New Decade, New Approach’ agreement which restored devolved government to Northern Ireland, the UK Government made a commitment to ensure:

 “that representatives from the Northern Ireland Executive are invited to be part of the UK delegation in any meetings of the UK-EU Specialised or Joint Committees discussing Northern Ireland specific matters which are also being attended by the Irish Government as part of the European Union’s delegation.”